x

 KNOXVILLE, Tenn. — Knoxville City Council could overturn a zoning decision regarding a business that garnered dozens of complaints about the smell it produces.

-"The smell is not contained," Amber Eldridge, whose husband works near the site, said during a public hearing.
-"I have shown up there before, to bring my husband and my brother lunch, where the guys have been puking in garbage cans while they're trying to eat lunch...it smells like death."
+"The smell is not contained," said Amber Eldridge during a public hearing, whose husband works near the site.
+"I have shown up there before, to bring my husband and my brother lunch, where the guys have been puking in garbage cans while they're trying to eat lunch.
+It smells like death."

-According to a resolution on the Nov.
-12 Knoxville City Council agenda, on Dec.
-14, 2023 the Knoxville zoning administrator made the determination Liquid Environmental Solutions was not in compliance with city code that says a processing facility's work must be done in a "completely enclosed building."
-Then in June 2024 the company filed an appeal and the Board of Zoning Appeals denied it the next month.
+According to a resolution, on Dec.
+14, 2023, the Knoxville zoning administrator made the determination Liquid Environmental Solutions was not in compliance with city code that says a processing facility's work must be done in a "completely enclosed building."
+Then in June 2024, the company filed an appeal and the Board of Zoning Appeals denied it the next month.
 The company then appealed to the city council on July 31, 2024.

 "Based on this erroneous interpretation, the Director is demanding LES construct, at great expense, a new building covering LES's outdoor, fully enclosed storage tanks," LES's attorney Jeremy Greenhouse wrote in the appeal.
 "Not only is the director's interpretation inconsistent with the plain language of the zoning ordinance, it also directly contradicts the interpretation made by Knoxville's Plans Review and Inspections Department in 2017 - based upon the same facts - when the department approved LES's expansion of the facility to its current size."